Emiliano1919/Basic-Tic-Tac-Toe/README.md

 # Basic-Tic-Tac-Toe
-A tictactoe game implemented with java script and a very basic html/css.
+A tictactoe game implemented with java script and html/css.

 Notes: